thoughtworks-jumpstart/guides/docs/life-after-jumpstart/career-advice.md

 ### GitHub

-A lot can be learned from a developer's GitHub account.
-How often they push code, how many projects that have created, how many open source software they have contributed to.
-The more activity you are on GitHub the more you can stand out.
+A lot can be learned from a developer's GitHub account - how often they push code, how many projects they have created, how many open source projects they have contributed to.
+The more activity you have on GitHub the more you will stand out.

+If you've never contributed to an open source project before, we suggest you take part in Hacktoberfest in October.
+It's an easy way to get started.

 GitHub is also a good way to connect with other developers, so be sure to follow people on GitHub.